garrandall/popular-music-data/tracks/amarillo-sky-jason-aldean.md

 ---

 He gets up before the dawn;
-Packs a lunch an' a thermos full of coffee.
+Packs a lunch and a thermos full of coffee.
 It's another day in the dusty haze;
 Those burnin' rays are wearin' down his body.
 The diesels worth the price of gold;